Frequently asked questions

 We teach general roller skate skills and then more specialist ones.

-Following this, you will have enough skills to think about the roller skate journey you may wish to continue with.
 At Roller Girl Gang, we cover general skills and like to do a little bit of everything.
 We can teach you fundamental or intermediate level for most disciplines, and advanced for some.
 If you want to specialise we can point you in the direction of people who can support you.

 Can I have a 1-2-1 skate lesson?